 Adjusting your skin care routine with a layering regime is an effective approach to winter skin care.
 Layer on a serum under a richer night cream.
-This combination is fantastic for retaining moisture in the skin.
+This combination is great for retaining moisture in the skin.

 Switch to a creamy, hydrating cleanser that does not strip the skin of excess oil.
 Oily skin types should switch to a richer day cream with hyaluronic acid or glycerin in the winter.
 Choose a hydrating night time product that multitasks like those with peptides and antioxidants to help firm the skin.

-For All Skin Types
+All Skin Types

 Watch your Lips: Prevent your lips from getting chapped or cracked and apply a natural lip balm whenever necessary.
-Beeswax for example will seal in moisture.

 * * *